hackedpassword/Z2/README.md

 Looking for some NES nostalgia?
 With a Civ V twist?
 You’ve come to the right place.

-I’m a huge fan of the original Zelda 2, up to and including no-lives-lost game completion.
+I’m a huge fan of the original Zelda 2, up to and including no-lives-lost vanila game completion.
+I run my own speedrun params for a currently ~27 min completion (w/o crystal exploit).
+I'll post a recording sometime.

 ### Z2 has some notable achievements: